foodpanda partners with RFL to drive eco-friendly deliveries

 foodpanda, one of Bangladesh's leading food and grocery delivery platforms, has partnered with Duranta Bicycle of RFL Group, to offer rider partners an exclusive 15% discount on any purchase of Duranta Bicycle, as part of the platform's commitment to riders' welfare and sustainability-focused deliveries.

 Jamal Yusuff Zuberi, Director, Finance, foodpanda Bangladesh, and Md.
-Touhidul Islam Bhuiya, General Manager, Corporate Sales, Duranta (RFL Group), signed the agreement on behalf of their respective organizations at foodpanda's headquarters.
+Touhidul Islam Bhuiya, General Manager, Corporate Sales, Duranta (RFL Group), signed the agreement on behalf of their respective organizations at foodpanda's headquarters, reads a press release.

 Jamal Yusuff Zuberi, Director, Finance, foodpanda Bangladesh shared ''More than 90% of existing foodpanda riders use eco-friendly vehicles in Bangladesh, including bicycles and e-bikes to deliver food and groceries to customers.
 This partnership aims to support riders by facilitating purchase of bicycles at a discounted price, to make eco-friendly vehicles more accessible to rider partners across the country."